salopensource/sal-activedirectory/README.md

 ```

 # Settings
-Following settings can/need to be configured in the django `settings.py` file to get this ActiveDirectory authentication backend to work.
+Following settings can/need to be configured in the Django `settings.py` file to get this ActiveDirectory authentication backend to work.
 See the `settings_example.py` for guidance.

 ## AUTHENTICATION_BACKENDS (important)